akshmakov/LinuxGSM-docker/README.md

 ## easy step

+the script create a user name lgsm app path is /home/lgsm/

 - Download the git repo git clone ...
 - Change permission to executable : chmod +x lgsm-build.sh && chmod +x lgsm.sh
 - Execute lgsm-build.sh
 - Edit some variable at the top of the lgsm.sh script
 - Execute lgsm.sh all you need is in this script

+## features to add

+- Install script
+- Multi-lgsm server type on one lgsm install
+- Support all server type depency in function bash